Spotted ratfish

 The spotted ratfish (Hydrolagus colliei) is a chimaera found in the north-eastern Pacific Ocean.
 Often seen by divers at night in the Pacific Northwest, this cartilaginous fish gets its characteristic name from a pointed rat-like tail.
 The ratfish lays leathery egg cases on the bottom of muddy or sandy areas, which are often mistaken by divers as something inanimate.
 While mainly a deep-water species, it occurs at shallower depths in the northern part of its range.
-The generic name, Hydrolagus, comes from the Greek words ὕδωρ, meaning water, and λαγώς/λαγῶς, meaning hare, and the specific name honors Alexander Collie, who was a ship surgeon and early naturalist.
+The generic name, Hydrolagus, comes from the Greek words ὕδωρ, meaning water, and λαγώς/λαγῶς, meaning hare, and the specific name honors Alexander Collie, who was a ship's surgeon and early naturalist who dissected the first specimen to be described during the voyage of HMS Blossom in the Pacific from 1825-28.
 The spotted ratfish is common in much of its range, not typically eaten by humans, and is not commercially caught.